 11. Rotating Dual Bench Grinder Stand

-Similar to the flip stand idea, this is a more permanent solution that has two grinders on each side of the same mount on the same stand.
-This can be done by making a custom frame and then have a locking mechanism in place to make sure it is solid and won’t move when you are using it.
+Like the flip stand idea, this is a more permanent solution with two grinders on each side of the same amount on the same stand.
+This can be done by making a custom frame and then having a locking mechanism in place to make sure it is solid and won’t move when you are using it.

 You can take inspiration from the video shown on Cody’s channel.